Kerry, China leaders to meet in Beijing, May 16-17

 Washington has expressed concern about the speed and scope of Chinese recent land reclamation work on islands it contests with Asia neighbors and U.S. President Barack Obama last month accused China of "flexing its muscles" to advance its maritime claims.

-(Additional reporting by Lisa Lambert, Anna Yukhananov and Ju-min Park in SEOUL; Editing by Emily Stephenson and G Crosse)
+(Additional by Lisa Lambert and Anna Yukhananov; editing by Emily Stephenson and G Crosse)